-The admissibility of an application can only be verified by the competent consulate irrespective of where the application has been lodged.
-In case it turns out that an application is inadmissible, the procedure described in point 3.5.1 should be followed.
+The admissibility of an application should only be verified by the competent consulate.
+In case it turns out that an application is inadmissible, the procedure described in point 2.7. should be followed.

-3.5.1 When is an application admissible?
+4.5.1.
+When is an application admissible?

-Where the deadlines for submission of an application have been respected (see point 2.1.) and the basic elements for an application to be considered admissible have been submitted (filled in and signed application form, valid travel document, a photograph) and the visa fee has been paid and, if applicable, biometric data has been collected, the application shall be considered admissible
+Where the deadlines for submission of an application have been respected (see point 3.1.) and the basic elements for an application to be considered admissible have been submitted (filled in and signed application form, valid travel document, a photograph) and the visa fee has been paid and, if applicable, biometric data has been collected, the application shall be considered admissible.

-3.5.2 How should an admissible application be treated?
+4.5.2.
+How should an admissible application be treated?